Sepp Herberger: 1954 World Cup win, "The Miracle of Bern"

 Hungary was the overwhelming favourite to win the 1954 World Cup.
 Its legendary Golden Team, also known as the Mighty Magyars, had not lost a match in four years.
 They were the reigning Olympic Champion and had won the Central European International Cup in 1953.
 Once the World Cup started, Hungary had been dominant, outscoring their opponents 17–3 in their two group games while West Germany had been outscored 9–7.
 In their match against each other, Hungary had won 8–3.
 The final was played in heavy rain.
 Hungary scored an early goal and minutes later doubled their lead.
 Germany pulled one back within two minutes, and equalized eight minutes after that.
 Hungary had more chances the rest of the way, but was unable to score.
 West Germany scored with six minutes left in the match to win 3–2.
 Among Herberger's moves credited with helping the team in the final are: fielding a below strength and largely out-of-position team in the first match against Hungary, to disguise the team's strengths; giving Fritz Walter defensive help, so he could concentrate his energies on attacking; and instructing his team to attack the Hungarian penalty area from the wings, instead of down the middle.

 References in popular culture

 Three of Herberger's popular sayings are quoted in the beginning of the 1998 film Run Lola Run.
 The first is at the very beginning of the film (Nach dem Spiel ist vor dem Spiel, "After the game is before the game").
-Then after a series of intentionally confusing and seemingly innocuous statements and character introductions, a simple minded security guard utters the phrase "Der Ball ist rund und das Spiel dauert 90 Minuten", which is a commonly used amalgamation of two separate famous quotes.
+The second quote is "Der Ball ist rund und das Spiel dauert 90 Minuten"," says a character later introduced as a security guard at the bank in which Lola visits her father.
+Both of which is a commonly used amalgamation of two separate famous quotes.

 The 2003 film, The Miracle of Bern, following Herberger and his team's path to victory in the 1954 World Cup, also features a number of these quotations including the amalgamation of two of the above, "The ball is round and the game lasts for 90 minutes" (Der Ball ist rund und das Spiel dauert 90 Minuten).